The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Creating classroom book corners / reading areas designed by learners (possibly as part of an enterprise project)

-Displaying new reading material suggestions, eg. 'Hot Books' / 'Bookflix'
+Displaying new reading material suggestions, e.g. 'Hot Books' / 'Bookflix'

 Having displays about the power of reading

-Having reading sessions outdoors
+Having reading sessions outdoors or in unusual places

-Having reading spaces in the playground, eg. a reading bench or storytelling chair
+Having reading spaces in the playground, e.g. a reading bench or storytelling chair

 Having a playground library